toopher/toopher-openam/README.md

 Other configurations are likely to work without issue, but have not been specifically tested at Toopher.

 ## Preparing the System
+### Extract files from archive
+All the required files are included in the tarball we provided.
+Extract the files into a directory of your choice as usual:

+    tar xzvf toopher-openam.tgz

+The commands given below assume your working directory is the same as that used when extracting the tarball (unless otherwise described)

 ### Import the LDAP Schema
 To facilitate keeping all user information in a single place, Toopher uses several custom LDAP attributeTypes and objectClasses to track individual user's authentication settings.
 These schema changes